 Linking Memorial Access/Zoo Bridge through the iconic crossroads of 9 Avenue and 12 Street S.E., and on to the future 26 Avenue S.E.
-Green Line station at the Crossroads Market, 11 Street S.E. will transform over time to become Ramsay's main street.
-New development will seek to maintain the iconic midrise scale of 9 Avenue S.E. and the community as a whole with taller buildings toward the interior streets.
+Station at the Crossroads Market, 11 Street S.E., where Inglewood's 12 Street S.E. turns into Ramsay's 11 Street S.E., will transform over time to become Ramsay's main street.
+New development will seek to maintain the historical mid-rise scale of 9 Avenue S.E. and the community as a whole with taller buildings toward the interior streets.

-A comprehensive TOD Master Plan (F.1) and ultimately an Outline Plan is recommended to establish new streets, public spaces, and a more fine-grained layout of the Urban Form classifications.
+A comprehensive TOD Master Plan (F.1) and ultimately an Outline Plan is recommended to establish new streets, public spaces, and a more fine-grained layout of the urban form classifications.

-H.1: Maintain a mid-rise (low) scale and an Active Frontage for 11 Street S.E., mid-rise scale should be established interior to the blocks and off major corridors.
+H.1: Maintain a Mid-Rise Streetscape (Low-Rise building scale of 6 storeys or less) and an Active Frontage for 11 Street S.E., Mid-Rise Streetscape (Buildings 6 storeys or less) scale can be established interior to the blocks and off major corridors.